Model Context Protocol

 What is the LogPulse MCP server?

 The Model Context Protocol (MCP) is an open standard for connecting AI agents to external tools and data.
 LogPulse implements it as a remote MCP server: a single HTTPS endpoint your agent connects to with a personal access token.
-Once connected, the agent sees a catalog of typed LogPulse tools and calls them directly — no copy-pasting query results, no scraping the dashboard.
+Once connected, the agent sees a catalog of typed LogPulse tools and calls them directly, with no copy-pasting query results and no scraping the dashboard.
 Because the tools are built on LPQL and run inside LogPulse, the agent gets fast, consistent, governed answers instead of writing raw SQL against your data.

 How it works